Rabies in Canada: Assessing the disease risk in light of new U.S. dog regulations.

 Rabies Symptoms

-According to Health Canada, rabies symptoms typically develop within three to eight weeks, although this period can vary from several days to many months.
+Rabies symptoms typically begin to manifest within three to eight weeks of exposure, although the incubation period can vary widely, ranging from a few days to several months.

 How to Protect Yourself